RoyzLevy/cheat-sheets/devops-info.md

 - export <var>=<val> for current session
 - Edit ./bashrc and run ‘source .bashrc’ for all sessions of the user
 - Edit /etc/environment for system-wide configs
+- We can use ```envsubst``` in order to replace environment placeholders in a file based on the context's env variables

 ---